 Smaller Buyer Pool

-Between their stringent financial requirements and foreign buyers restrictions, fewer buyers can qualify to purchase a co-op.
-Fewer buyers means lower prices all else equal.
-This isn’t really a negative as it’s a positive when you're buying but it's still something to consider.
+Between their stringent financial requirements and foreign buyers restrictions, fewer buyers can qualify to purchase a co-op and fewer buyers means lower prices.
+This is more of a neutral factor - you buy for less and you sell for less - but it's still something to consider.

 Advantages of buying a co-op